Senozoid/ZC1-handbook/combat.md

 ## Physical Damage

 - Outgoing damage is based on only the equipped weapon(s) which can attack an enemy at the chosen range.
 If the player chooses to attack an enemy outside the range of all of the player's equipped weapons, the turn will simply fail.
 - Physical damage has 3 components, which are blunt damage, cutting damage and piercing damage.
 All calculations are done separately and symmetrically regarding these components.
-Both the [Def](glossary.md#def) and [Dmg](glossary.md#dmg) attributes, as well as weapon [Power](glossary.md#power) and armour [Rating](glossary.md#rating), consider the three components to be independent of each other.
+Both the [defence](glossary.md#defence) and [damage](glossary.md#damage) stats, as well as [weapon power](glossary.md#power) and [armour rating](glossary.md#rating), consider the three components to be independent of each other.

 ### Dealing Damage

 #### Things to note:

-- Outgoing physical damage is determined by the attacker’s equipped weapon(s), Strength attribute, Dmg modifiers, Martial skill and the defender’s Martial skill.
+- Outgoing physical damage is determined by the attacker’s equipped weapon(s), Strength attribute, damage modifiers, Martial skill and the defender’s Martial skill.
-- The damage potential of a weapon is its Power, and the further the total Weight of equipped weapon(s) exceeds the Strength of the wielder, the less effective each weapon will become in proportion to its Power.
+- The damage potential of a weapon is its power, and the further the total weight of equipped weapon(s) exceeds the Strength of the wielder, the less effective each weapon will become in proportion to its power.
-- If the wielder's Strength exceeds the total Weight of equipped weapon(s), there is a roll for extra damage where the maximum is the difference, and the minimum is 0.
+- If the wielder's Strength exceeds the total weight of equipped weapon(s), there is a roll for extra damage where the maximum is the difference, and the minimum is 0.
 - The chance of an attack to not miss, is given by the ratio of the attacker's [accuracy](glossary.md#accuracy) and the defender's [evasion](glossary.md#evasion).
 Both accuracy and evasion, unless modified, are equal to the corresponding combatants' Martial skills.
 If the attack is evaded, any accompanying effects are also evaded.

 #### Calculations: